Personal Encounter

 An Invitation to Peace

-In those five minutes, I am reminded that seeking out God and that which he offers us is the most important thing we do every day.
+In those five minutes, I am reminded that seeking out God and all that he offers us is the most important thing we do every day.
 Time spent praying with the Eucharist changes us, our lives, and our world for the better—even if all it seems to do is calm our hearts.

 Our world yearns for peace.
 Wars and injustice fill our news with suffering which steals our peace, physically and spiritually.
 Chaos holds a stronghold in our lives and tempts us to remain overwhelmed.
 Yet in the chaos, Our Lord invites us into an abiding peace.
 What better way to help the world, he says, than by resting in him who made it?